tobyhodges/lesson-sprint-recommendations/during.md

   make sure their name and other details are included in your README, AUTHORS, or any other listing/metadata about contributors to the project (`.zenodo.json`, `.allcontributorsrc`, etc).
+- **Review open Pull Requests.**
+  At the end of the sprint, organisers should ensure that any Pull Requests marked as ready for review are processed and (where appropriate) merged, so that these contributions are not forgotten or left to go stale before changes can be requested.